freakmangd/LoveCollider/README.md

   collider.draw()
 end
 ```
-Where collider is the name of the table returned from require('collider')
+Where collider is the name of the table returned from require('collider').
-This will draw every collider in the game
+This will draw every collider in the game.

 You can set the color of the collider when drawn as the last parameter of newBox() or by setting
 ```lua